tootedom/spray-cache-spymemcached/spray-cache-spymemcached/README.md

 ### Specifying the Expiry of Items in memcached ###

-When items are added to memcached, they will have an expiry in seconds (release 0.0.8 will allow for infinite duration):
+When items are added to memcached, they will have an expiry in seconds:

     val cache: Cache[Double] = new MemcachedCache[Double](memcachedHosts = "host1:11211,host2:11211,host3:11211",
                                                           timeToLive = Duration(10,TimeUnit.MINUTES))